 Comparing the benefits to the minimal side effects, dry needling is a safe practice to improve quality of life (and, specifically, decrease the use of addictive pain medications) for those with acute or chronic pain conditions.

 However, dry needling is not ideal for every patient.
 There are a few precautions that physical therapists should be aware of:

 - Patients who are already anxious or fearful of needles are usually not good candidates for this treatment.

-- The needles may cause bruising, slight pain, or minimal bleeding.
+- Patients who are taking blood-thinning medications should avoid dry needling.
+The needles may cause bruising, slight pain, or minimal bleeding.